FrosterIlia/LabelPrintingAutomation/test_scripts/README.md

 - All test scripts use port 9000 for the main application
 - Simple Flask test uses port 9001 to avoid conflicts
-- Mock printing tests create files in the `mock_prints/` directory
+- Mock printing tests create files in the `mock_prints/` directory (ignored by git)
-- Demo script creates sample labels in the `demo_labels/` directory
+- Demo script creates sample labels in the `demo_labels/` directory (ignored by git)